MetarDev/codeceptjs-example/README.md

+# CodeceptJS example
+This is a repository for an example [CodeceptJS](https://codecept.io/) setup from Infinum JS talks.

-# How to setup tests locally
+## How to setup tests locally
 1. `npm install` to install all dependencies
 2. Run (all) tests using `npm test` (this way all manual tests are excluded)